 If the REGISTRATION ACCEPT message contains a configured NSSAI IE with a new configured NSSAI for the current PLMN or SNPN and optionally the mapped S-NSSAI(s) for the configured NSSAI for the current PLMN or SNPN, the UE shall store the contents of the configured NSSAI IE as specified in subclause 4.6.2.2.
 In addition, if the REGISTRATION ACCEPT message contains an NSSRG information IE, the UE shall store the contents of the NSSRG information IE as specified in subclause 4.6.2.2.

-If the UE has set the NSAG bit to "NSAG supported" in the 5GMM capability IE of the REGISTRATION REQUEST message, the AMF may include the NSAG information IE in the REGISTRATION ACCEPT message.
+If the UE has set the NSAG bit to "NSAG supported" and set the T6IEC bit to "Type 6 IEs container IE supported" in the 5GMM capability IE of the REGISTRATION REQUEST message, the AMF may include the NSAG information in the Type 6 IEs container IE of the REGISTRATION ACCEPT message.

-If the UE receives the NSAG information IE in the REGISTRATION ACCEPT message, the UE shall store the NSAG information as specified in subclause 4.6.2.2.
+If the UE receives the NSAG information in the Type 6 IEs container IE of the REGISTRATION ACCEPT message, the UE shall store the NSAG information as specified in subclause 4.6.2.2.

 If the REGISTRATION ACCEPT message: